Estonia Food Guide

 Check for ticks after spending time in forests or grassy areas.

-Tick-borne encephalitis is a concern in Estonia.
-Use insect repellent and check yourself thoroughly after being outdoors.
-Consult a doctor if you experience symptoms after a tick bite.
+Tick-borne encephalitis is a real risk in Estonia.
+Use insect repellent and check yourself over carefully after time outdoors.
+See a doctor if symptoms show up after a tick bite.

 Be cautious with wild mushrooms.